 With the Sonos Arc, Sonos has solidified itself as the soundbar king.
 And with the way that the Sonos ecosystem works that also means it is now closing in on the title of surround-sound king as well.
 The Dolby Atmos equipped Arc can, paired with a few other Sonos speakers, make a great Sonos surround-sound system.
 But how does it compare to the other Dolby-Atmos surround sound alternatives?

-If you’re looking for a Dolby Atmos equipped soundbar surround system, some great alternative to Sonos include:
+If you’re looking for a Dolby Atmos equipped soundbar surround system, some great alternative to Sonos includes:

-Below, we’ll look at all these units in detail.
+Below, we’ll look at all these units in detail (by the way, we have an article of the same nature).
 They have unique features that may make them a better option than the Sonos system, and all of them come in at a more reasonable price than all the Sonos equipment.
 But then again, what equipment do you need for a Sonos surround system?

 The new Sonos Arc is an amazing product, packing in a ton of functionality at an extremely fair price.
 Check out our full review here.
 This soundbar can stand alone on its quality and functionality, but it shines even more as the heart of a surround sound system.
 But in the context of an Arc, there are a few more pieces of Sonos kit required to make it a true surround system.